How to prepare for coronavirus in the U.S. (Spoiler: Not sick? No need to buy any masks.)

 “I practiced what I preached,” Brewer said.

-You probably don’t need to buy anything new, but if you’re already on your way to CVS, Brewer has some advice.
+— Keep the shopping cart light: You probably don’t need to buy anything new, but if you’re already on your way to CVS, Brewer has some advice.

 “Don’t go crazy,” he said.
 “You don’t need to go out and stock up on lots of things.”